Philosophy Faculty Database

 In 1998, he was recipient of the Romanell National Phi Beta Kappa award, given annually to one American philosopher for distinguished contributions to philosophy and the public understanding of philosophy.

 He has lectured on every continent except Antarctica, where however he has been.
-Besides writing many articles, reviews, and contributions to colloquia, Flanagan has written the following books and edited several:
+Besides enjoying writing articles, reviews, and contributing to colloquia, Flanagan has written the following books and edited several:

 • The Science of the Mind (MIT press, 1984; 2nd edition, 1991)